About the project

 - web and social media-ready videos

-- customized web presentations
+- customized web presentations of stories

 - story collections on playable DVD

-Silence Speaks draws not only on StoryCenter's extensive history of exploring the relationship between personal narrative and multimedia, but also on an interdisciplinary body of theory and practice in public health, feminist media studies, and human rights promotion ...
+Silence Speaks draws not only on StoryCenter's extensive history of exploring the relationship between personal stories and multimedia, but also on an interdisciplinary body of theory and practice in public health, feminist media studies, and human rights promotion ...

 Our teaching philosophy is grounded in the popular education technique of starting from where people are.
-In the Story Circle, we support participants in reflecting on their own memories and life circumstances, as well as on those of others in the group, as a way of building personal connections and solidarity ...
+In a Story Circle, we support participants in reflecting on their own memories and life circumstances, as well as on those of others in the group, as a way of building personal connections and solidarity ...

 Several qualitative studies of Silence Speaks projects have revealed the positive impacts on workshop participants, of sharing their personal stories.
 These include improved self-expression, self-efficacy, and agency; technology and literacy skills development; and increased interest in getting involved with education and advocacy work to address social issues ...

 Regardless of how it is defined, what is clear is that trauma can have lasting emotional and physical effects on individuals and entire communities.
-Our experience over the years has helped us clarify why it can be valuable for a person who has experienced trauma to participate in one of our workshops and when storytelling may not be beneficial ...
+Our experience over the years has helped us clarify why it can be valuable for someone who has experienced trauma to participate in one of our workshops and when storytelling may not be beneficial ...